stevendtran/CSE-15L-Labs/labReport4.md

 This is the result of the using the other group's code that we reviewed on Snippit 1, Snippit 2, and Snippit 3.
 ![Picture](PicLab4/testOtherMP.png)
-All of the test failed for Snippit 1-3 also failed the test.
+All of the test also failed for Snippit 1-3.

 ## Debugging
 **Snippit 1** : I believe that we would be able to make small changes to make my code work for snippit 1.
 What I would do is to check if there's a ' outside of the bracket and if there is a ' in the bracket.
 If there is one ' outside and one inside.
 That would mean that I would not have to count that link.